Daniel Revenu

-Daniel Revenu (5 December 1942 – 2 January 2024) was a French fencer and Olympic champion in foil competition, and medalist in four successive Olympics.
+Daniel Jean Claude Ernest Revenu (5 December 1942 – 2 January 2024) was a French fencer and Olympic champion in foil competition, and medalist in four successive Olympics.

 Biography

 Daniel Revenu was born on 5 December 1942, the son of French fencing coach Ernest Revenu, from Melun.
 In the 1960s and 1970s Ernest Revenu trained Olympic, world and national fencing champions - Bruno Boscherie, Bernard Talvard, Hugues Leseur, Daniel Provost, Jacky Courtillat, Frédéric Pietruszka and his own son Daniel.

 Revenu received a gold medal in foil team at the 1968 Summer Olympics in Mexico City, together with Gilles Berolatti, Christian Noël, Jean-Claude Magnan, and Jacques Dimont.
 He participated and received medals at the 1964, 1968, 1972 and 1976 summer Olympics.

 Daniel Revenu died on 2 January 2024, at the age of 81.